Winter Travel Tips and Information

 Be seen: Use headlights in winter!

-Turning on your low-beam headlights during the daytime in the winter months can help make your vehicle more visible to other drivers, bicyclists and pedestrians.
+Turn on your low-beam headlights during the daytime in the winter months to make your vehicle more visible to other drivers, people on bikes and pedestrians.

 When natural light is low — at dawn or dusk or when it’s raining, cloudy or snowing — you can improve your vehicle’s visibility significantly by turning on your low-beam headlights.
-In fact, many newer vehicles come with daytime running lights so that anytime the vehicle is operating, the low-beam headlights are on to improve visibility.
+Many newer vehicles come with daytime running lights so that anytime the vehicle is operating, the low-beam headlights are on to improve visibility.

 Driving with your lights on during the day throughout the winter helps contrast your vehicle against buildings and other terrain features.
 Diminished visibility results when there is little contrast between the color of a vehicle and its background, such as a lightly colored car against snow or a green car against foliage.
 Small cars are harder to see at a distance compared to pickups and SUVs.
 Headlights also contribute to safety on highways with one lane of travel in each direction.

 Tests conducted by the Society of Automotive Engineers determined that with headlights off, drivers can see oncoming cars when they are an average of 2,074 feet away.
 With headlights on, that distance more than doubles to an average of 4,720 feet.

-Also, remember to keep your car headlights clean.
-Get in the habit of wiping off your lights at the gas station; that way you're ready for low-visibility conditions.
+Remember to keep your car headlights clean.
+Get in the habit of wiping off your lights at the gas station.
+That way you're ready for low-visibility conditions.

 Tips for driving safely in our Pacific Northwest fog

-Thick fog is a common winter driving hazard.
-When you are driving in fog, you should slow down to adjust to the reduced visibility.
+When you are driving in fog, slow down to adjust to the reduced visibility.
 In the most severe situations, a Dense Fog Advisory

 - Slow down.
 Disengage your cruise control.
 Many crashes occur because the driver is going too fast for weather conditions.

 - Use your low beams.
 High beams will reflect back thick fog, making visibility worse for you and other drivers.